Withholding Taxes: District of Columbia

 - The withholding rate on supplemental wage payments, such as bonuses, is calculated differently depending on when the supplemental wage payments are made.
 See Supplemental Wages.

-- Each year, employers must provide copies of federal Form W-2, Wage and Tax Statement, to each resident from whom any amount of District income tax was withheld, or would have been withheld under the approved tables and other methods if the employee had claimed no more than one withholding allowance.
+- Each year, employers must provide copies of federal Form W-2, Wage and Tax Statement, to each resident from whom any amount of DC income tax was withheld, or would have been withheld under the approved tables and other methods if the employee had claimed no more than one withholding allowance.
 See Form D-2 Reporting Requirements.